arnesson/cordova-plugin-firebase/README.md

 ```

 ### updateUserEmail
-Updates/sets the email address of the current Firebase user signed into the app.
+Updates/sets the email address of the current Firebase user signed in to the app.

 **Parameters**:
-- {string} email - email address of user
+- {string} email - email address of user to set as current
 - {function} success - callback function to call on success
 - {function} error - callback function which will be passed a {string} error message as an argument